-780 A person who contravenes any of the following provisions is guilty of an offence: [...] (c) in Part 3, section [...]
-481(2).
+780 A person who contravenes any of the following provisions is guilty of an offence: [...] (c) in Part 3, sections [...]
+481(2)

-In this regard, the act of failing to provide a response to the Demand is a potential violation of s.
-481(2) of the Act.
+In this regard, the act of failing to provide information in accordance with s.
+481(2) of the Regulation, and the potential violation of s.
+481(2) of the Act regarding the Demand prompted the AIC to commence an investigation.

 Regulatory offences such as these are strict liability offences.
 As such, the AIC has the onus to prove that the Demand was properly made upon the Agent, proper in the sense that they meet all the requirements under the Act, and that the Agent did not comply.
-Once this occurs, the responsibility shifts to the Agent to establish that due diligence was exercised in meeting the statutory requirement to respond.
+Once this occurs, the responsibility then shifts to the Agent to establish that due diligence was exercised in meeting the statutory requirement to respond.
 To substantiate this due diligence defence, the Agent must prove that all reasonable means were taken to avoid making the offence.
 There is nothing that requires the AIC to prove that the Agent's failure to respond was intentional.

-In consideration of the evidence before it, the appropriateness of the request to provide a response to the allegations against the Agent, and the number of attempts made by the AIC Investigator to reach the Agent through various avenues, the Council is satisfied that the Demand met the requirements of s.
-481 of the Act.
-The Council agreed that the Agent was provided a reasonable opportunity to respond to the Demand.
-The Agent provided no response when called upon, therefore, the Agent does not meet the burden of proof to establish a due diligence defence.
+In consideration of the evidence before it, and the appropriateness of the request to provide information under the Regulation, the Council is satisfied that the Demand met the requirements of s.
+481(2) of the Act.
+The Council is in agreement that the Agent was provided a reasonable opportunity to respond to the Demand and the Agent failed to respond when called upon, therefore, the Agent has not met the burden of proof to establish a due diligence defence.
 As such, the Council finds the Agent guilty of violating s.
-481(2) of the Act as alleged, and also finds that the Agent has subsequently violated s.
+481(2) of the Act, as alleged, and also finds that the Agent has subsequently violated s.
 480(1)(b) of the Act.

-In terms of the applicable sanction, the public relies on the AIC to investigate complaints and the Act requires that current and former certificate holders produce information when called upon.
-The Council is of the view that the public is not well-served when an insurance intermediary simply ignores demands like those made in this situation.
+In terms of the applicable sanction, the Act requires that all holders, and former holders, of certificates of authority produce information when called upon.
+The Council is of the view that the public is not wellserved when insurance agents simply ignore demands made by the AIC, like the Demand made in this case.
 Pursuant to s.
-13(1)(b) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
-125/2001, the Council has the discretion to levy a civil penalty in an amount up to \$1,000.00.
-Given the facts in their entirety, the Council is of the view that a significant civil penalty is warranted in the circumstances.
-In this case, the Agent did not respond to the Demand in any way.
-As such, the Council believes that a significant civil penalty must be assessed to send a strong message to, not only the Agent, but to all licensees.
-In consideration of all the evidence, the Council orders that a civil penalty in the amount of \$1,000.00 be levied against the Agent.
+36.1(1)(b) of the Insurance Agents and Adjusters Regulation, A.R.
+122/2001, the Council has the discretion to levy a civil penalty in an amount up to \$1,000.00.
+Given the facts in their entirety, the Council is of the view that a significant penalty is warranted in the circumstances.
+Therefore, the Council orders that a civil penalty in the amount of \$1,000.00 be levied against the Agent.

 The civil penalty of \$1,000.00 must be paid within thirty (30) days of the mailing of this Decision.
-In the event the civil penalty is not paid within thirty (30) days, interest will begin to accrue at the prescribed rate.
+In the event that the civil penalty is not paid within thirty (30) days interest will begin to accrue at the prescribed rate.
+If the Agent has active certificates of authority at the time that the civil penalty becomes due, and that civil penalty has not been duly satisfied, the Agent's active certificates of authority will be suspended in accordance with s.
+480(4) of the Act.
 Pursuant to s.
 482 of the Act (excerpt enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.

-This Decision was made by way of a motion made and carried at a properly conducted meeting of the General Insurance Council.
+This Decision was made by way of a motion made and carried at a properly conducted meeting of the Life Insurance Council.
 The motion was duly recorded in the minutes of that meeting.

-Dated: July 19, 2022
+Dated: January 3, 2024

-[Original Signed By] Janice Sabourin, Chair General Insurance Council
+[Original Signed By] Andy Freeman, Chair Life Insurance Council